awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Although you can use any of the AWS IoT Device SDKs to connect to an AWS IoT Greengrass core, only the C\+\+ and Python Device SDKs provide AWS IoT Greengrass\-specific functionality, such as access to the AWS IoT Greengrass Discovery Service and AWS IoT Greengrass core root CA downloads\.
 For more information, see [AWS IoT Device SDK](https://aws.amazon.com/iot/sdk/)\.

 AWS IoT Greengrass Core SDK
 The AWS IoT Greengrass Core SDK enables Lambda functions to interact with the AWS IoT Greengrass core on which they run in order to publish messages, interact with the local Device Shadow service, or invoke other deployed Lambda functions\.
 This SDK is used exclusively for writing Lambda functions running in the Lambda runtime on an AWS IoT Greengrass core\.
 Lambda functions running on an AWS IoT Greengrass core can interact with AWS cloud services directly using the AWS SDK\.
 The AWS IoT Greengrass Core SDK and the AWS SDK are contained in different packages, so you can use both packages simultaneously\.
-You can download the AWS IoT Greengrass Core SDK from the **Software** page of the [AWS IoT console](https://console.aws.amazon.com/iot/home)\.
+You can download the AWS IoT Greengrass Core SDK from the [AWS IoT Greengrass Core SDK](#gg-core-sdk-download) downloads page\.
 The AWS IoT Greengrass Core SDK follows the AWS SDK programming model\.
 It allows you to easily port Lambda functions developed for the cloud to Lambda functions that run on an AWS IoT Greengrass core\.
 For example, using the AWS SDK, the following Lambda function publishes a message to the topic `"/some/topic"` in the cloud:

 ```